 Don’t allow your hose to be exposed to the sun as UV rays can weaken the material.
-Also, direct contact with sun ray may fade the colour.
+Also, direct contact with sunray may fade the color.

 So, be sure to keep your hose away from sunburn.

 Cold weather brings damage to the hose.
 If there is any water left in the hose, water can be freeze due to severe cold weather.
-Water expands in freezing condition resulting stretching and weakening the material of tube.
+Water expands in freezing conditions resulting in stretching and weakening the material of the tube.
 So, please don’t do this worst thing with a hose by leaving out in cold weather.

-The great ways of storing hose can be in a garage or basement where cold element can’t effect.
+The great ways of storing hose can be in a garage or basement where cold elements can’t affect.

 Keep it away from sharp tools:

 A gardener needs to deal with so many tools and few are must be sharp.
 Hosepipe may get damaged in contact with sharp tools.
 You need to keep the hose from the sharp tools.
 Keep your eye on your hose lying on the ground so that a lawnmower does not run over the hose.